THE VALUE OF INDEPENDENCE

 Many advisers affiliate with one large company (called “career” or “captive” advisers).
 These companies have brand recognition, ad budgets, and impressive offices.
 If you have seen a TV commercial for a company, odds are they fit in this category.

-To pay for those expenses, these companies provide their advisers incentives to sell you their products.
-Some require minimum sales “production” and some provide perks to advisers for reaching sales goals.
-Some limit access to certain products or make it more difficult to use a product outside of their firm.
+Many companies require a minimum level of sales “production”.
+Some provide perks to advisers for reaching sales goals.
+Others limit access to certain products or make it more difficult to use a product outside of their firm.

 This simplifies the adviser/client relationship because there are no competing interests involved.